Imprint (Masters of Horror): Plot

-Christopher, losing control, is desperately convinced something has been left out.
-He begs for the whole truth.
+Christopher is desperately convinced something has been left out.
 The woman then reveals a horrifying secret: a tiny second head in the center of a hand hidden beneath her hair — her "Little Sis", a parasitic twin, the woman's identity now partly revealed as that of a Futakuchi-onna, a type of supernatural being.
 Her mother and father had been brother and sister; "Little Sis" was the fruit of their incest.
-It was "Little Sis" who commanded her to kill her father, and to steal the ring.
-As the hand begins to talk like Komomo in a high-pitched voice, Christopher is overcome by madness and threatens to shoot her and send her to hell.
-She informs him that wherever he goes, he will be in hell - a flashback implies that he was responsible for his own sister's death.
-He shoots the girl in the heart and then the head.
+It was "Little Sis" who commanded her to kill her father, and steal the ring.
+As the hand begins to talk like Komomo, Christopher is overcome by madness and threatens to shoot her.
+She informs him that wherever he goes, he will be in hell - a flashback implies that he murdered his own sister as a child.
+He shoots the girl in the heart and head.
 Before dying, the girl's body turns into Komomo.

 The epilogue finds Christopher in a Japanese prison serving time for the murder of the girl.
-When he is given a water ration, he hallucinates that the bucket contains an aborted fetus, and cradles the bucket while singing a lullaby, kept company only by the ghosts of Komomo and his dead sister.
+When he is given a water ration, he hallucinates that the bucket contains an aborted fetus, and cradles the bucket while singing a lullaby, kept company by the ghosts of Komomo and his dead sister.